 If Fannie Mae were to discover a defect or deficiency with respect to any Reference Obligation during the course of its quality control reviews, Fannie Mae may require the loan seller or servicer to repurchase the related Reference Obligation, agree to a full or partial indemnification of Fannie Mae in respect of the Reference Obligation, provide a make-whole payment in respect of the Reference Obligation or pay a fee in lieu of repurchase in respect of the Reference Obligation, among other remedies, as described under "Loan Acquisition Practices and Servicing Standards - Quality Control - Loan Remediation Process - Repurchases" in this Offering Memorandum.
-However, such loan seller or servicer may not have the financial ability, or may decide not, to repurchase, indemnify, provide a make-whole payment or pay a fee in lieu of repurchase with respect to such Reference Obligation.
+However, such loan seller or servicer may not have the financial ability, or may decide not, to repurchase, indemnify, provide a make-whole payment or pay a fee in lieu of repurchase request, as described under "Loan Acquisition Practices and Servicing Standards - Quality Control - Loan Seller or servicer may appeal Fannie Mae's repurchase request, as described under "Loan Acquisition Practices and Servicing Standards - Quality Control - Reference Obligation.
 Alternatively, such loan seller or servicer may appeal Fannie Mae's repurchase request, as described under "Loan Acquisition Practices and Servicing Standards - Quality Control - Loan Remediation Process - Appeal Process for Repurchases and Other Remedies".
 Any of these actions by a loan seller or servicer may delay or reduce the allocation of any Tranche Write-up Amount to increase the Class Principal Balances of the Notes.